PittsCraft/EdgeSegmentation-Demo/README.md

 # EdgeSegmentation ✂️

-A quick and efficient Prompt-In-The-Loop segmentation library for SwiftUI.
+A Real-Time Prompt-In-The-Loop Segmentation Library for SwiftUI.

 ## Overview